-- Furnish wage and tax statements to employees.
+• Furnish wage and tax statements to employees.
 Give each employee a completed Form W-2VI, W-2GU, W-2AS, or W-2CM.
-(See section 10.) - File Form 943, Employer's Annual Tax Return for Agricultural Employees, with the Internal Revenue Service.
-If you deposited all Form 943 taxes when due, you may file Form 943 by February 10. - File Form 940 or 940-EZ-U.S. Virgin Islands employers.
-File Form 940 or 940-EZ, Employer's Annual Federal Unemployment (FUTA) Tax Return, with the Internal Revenue Service.
+(See section 10.)

+- File Form 943, Employer's Annual Tax Return for Agricultural Employees, with the Internal Revenue Service.
+If you deposited all Form 943 taxes when due, you have 10 additional days to file. - File Form 940 or 940-EZ-U.S. Virgin Islands employers.
+File Form 940 or 940-EZ, Employer's Annual Federal Unemployment (FUTA) Tax Return, with the U.S. Internal Revenue Service.
 Pay or deposit (if more than \$100) any balance of the tax due.
-If you deposited the full amount of taxes when due, you may file by February 10.
+If you deposited the full amount of taxes when due, you have 10 additional days to file.

-By February 29
+By February 28

-Send wage and tax statements to the Social Security Administration.
+Send wage and tax statements to the Social Security Administration (SSA).
 Send Copy A of Forms W-2VI, W-2GU, W-2AS, or W-2CM with Form W-3SS, Transmittal of Wage and Tax Statements, to the Social Security Administration.
 For electronically filed returns, see By March 31 below.